Ilara-Mokin: Traditional festivals

-Many people from Ilara still practice the traditional Yoruba religion, and thus have the Ògún festival in September, as well as familial festivals.
+Many people from Ilara still practice the traditional Yoruba religion, and thus have the Ogun Festival in September, as well as familial festivals.

 Language

 The people of Ilara-Mokin speak the Ekiti dialect of Yoruba, most similar to the language of Akure, and Igbara-oke, and some closeness to the Ado-Ekiti dialect.

 Administration

 Ilara-Mokin is ruled by the Alara (king).
 The current king is Oba Abiodun Aderemi Adefehinti, Agbekorun II, who has been ruling since 17 July 1998, after succeeding Alara Solomon Ojopagogo, Adeyeye II.
 Surrounding him is a cabinet a chiefs (Olóyè), known as Ìàrẹ.
 The highest six of these Ìàrẹ are known as the Ìàrẹ̀fà (Iwarefa).
 While the monarchy and royal family come from the Odo-Ugbeyin quarter of Ilara-Mokin, most of the chiefs and custodians of tradition are from the Oke-Ode section.
 The kingmakers of Ilara-Mokin consist of nine chiefs.

 There are also chiefs that represent the hunters, farmers, and blacksmiths.